 “I think he needs to work on his personality and tone down his confidence level.
 No one likes a narcissist.”

 “He’s just confident.
-He’s the son of a duke, the heir, handsome, gentlemanly, smart-”
+He’s the son of a duke, the heir, handsome, gentlemanly, and smart."

 “He’s only like that because he has us as sisters.
-Wouldn’t you go a little crazy if your sweet, lady-like sisters are suddenly trashy high school graduates who play more dating sims than interact with society?”
+Wouldn’t you go a little crazy if your sweet, ladylike sisters were suddenly trashy high school graduates who play more dating sims than interact with society?”

 “Did you see how he came rushing on horseback when we brawled with those ladies?”